 - Needs a serious content kick to become a must-subscribe option

-The value in any streaming service lies in whether it's got content you actually want to watch, and here it becomes a matter of personal taste.
-There's a lot of "classic" content on 10 All Access that's appeared across other streaming services in recent years, so a lot of it might not feel all that fresh to you or have that much appeal.
+The value in any streaming service lies in whether it has content you actually want to watch.
+Here it becomes a matter of personal taste.
+There's a lot of "classic" content on 10 All Access that has appeared across other streaming services in recent years, so a lot of it might not feel all that fresh to you or have that much appeal.

 10 All Access does at least allow you to browse its entire content library by title (but not episode or season) without even signing in, so you can get a top-down view of what's on offer before you sign up.